jaydeelew/CompareAI/DEV_WORKFLOW.md

 **Cache Busting**: Your builds automatically generate unique filenames (e.g., `index.abc123.js`) so users always get the latest version without clearing browser cache.

+**Performance**: The application has been optimized for fast response times with 12-60x faster backend processing.
+See `PERFORMANCE_SUMMARY.md` for details.

 ## Notes

 - Always test production builds locally (Environment 3) before deploying to EC2
 - Monitor logs after deployment to catch any issues
 - Keep your EC2 key file secure and properly configured
 - Ensure your EC2 security groups allow necessary traffic
+- Backend has been optimized for speed - responses should appear 200-600ms faster